What Are the Three Angels’ Messages in Revelation 14?

 Revelation 13 emphasizes that this entity is seeking worship for itself (verses 4, 8).
 In fact, in the last days of earth’s history, “all who dwell on the earth will worship him” except those whose names are in “the Book of Life of the Lamb slain from the foundation of the world” (verse 8, NKJV).

-Only those who have chosen faithfulness to Jesus will not cave into the pressure to worship this entity.
+But those who have chosen faithfulness to Jesus will not cave in to the pressure to worship this entity.

 The mark of the beast